bansaldisha1607/Fake-News-Detection/README.md

 This project focuses on the problem and uses *Machine Learning* and **Natural Language Processor** to detect if a news article is false or not.

-The model takes the *tesxt of a news article* as it's input and predicts its label.
+The model takes the *text of a news article* as it's input and predicts its label.

 ---
 #Objectives